-INTERNATIONAL TEAMS’ greatest eras come along so sporadically, and that is what makes them so memorable.
-The Czech Republic, a nation formed after the dissolution of Czechoslovakia in 1993, aren’t necessarily a major force in Europe, but in 2004 at the European Championships, they came into the tournament as dark horses with an all-star cast and heartbreakingly left Portugal as one of the greatest sides in the history of the tournament to have not gone all the way.
+International teams’ greatest eras come along so sporadically, and that is what makes them so memorable.
+The Czech Republic, a nation formed after the dissolution of Czechoslovakia in 1993, aren’t necessarily a major force in Europe, but in 2004 at the European Championship, they came into the tournament as dark horses with an all-star cast and heartbreakingly left Portugal as one of the greatest sides in the history of the tournament to have not gone all the way.

 Although it was brief, the Czech Republic side of 2004 relived the spirit of its predecessors.
-One of the finest attacking teams of the decade, they made the most of their strengths, and the individual talent amongst their roster was enough to overpower anyone.
-Coached by the iconic Karel Brückner, he didn’t carry much swagger on his CV but, by the time he left Portugal in July, he had the attention of the world on him.
+One of the finest attacking teams of the decade, they made the most of their strengths, and the individual talent amongst their roster was enough to overpower anyone on a good day.
+Coached by the unmistakable Karel Brückner, he didn’t carry much swagger on his CV but, by the time he left Portugal in July, he had the attention of the world on him.

 For Brückner, a traditionally-composed figure, the job was to get the best out of his players.
 Placed in a group containing Germany, the Netherlands and Latvia, he had an uphill task but, in his usual way, he brushed away any fears of taking on the group of death.

-The Czech’s greatest strength was their midfield, which was shrewdly organised by Brückner, a pedant of the 4-4-2.
+The Czechs’ greatest strength was their midfield, which was shrewdly organised by Brückner, a pedant of the 4-4-2.
 They swung between a flat midfield four and a diamond shape, largely due to the versatility and innate skill available in their squad.
 In the pivot stood Tomáš Galásek, a defensive lynchpin who was able to support the attacking talent in front of him.
-Although not as popular as many others in his team, he was fundamental to Brückner’s plans as he would hold his side together and help them function.
+Although not as popular as many others in his team, he was fundamental to Brückner’s plans, holding his side together and helping them function as a unit.

 Read | Antonín Panenka and the greatest penalty of all time